redhat-openstack/website/source/uncategorized/running-an-instance.html.md

 In the left-side navigation menu, click "Images & Snapshots" under the heading "Manage Compute."
 Click the "Create Image" button, located in the upper-right portion of the screen.
 In the resulting dialog box, enter "F18" in the "Name" field, "[<http://mattdm.fedorapeople.org/cloud-images/Fedora18-Cloud-x86_64-latest.qcow2>](http://mattdm.fedorapeople.org/cloud-images/Fedora18-Cloud-x86_64-latest.qcow2)" in the "Image Location" field, choose "QCOW2" from the "Format" drop-down menu, leave the "Minimum Disk" and "Minimum Ram" fields blank, check the "Public" box, and click the "Create Image" button.

+For a collection of links to alternative cloud-ready images, check out [image resources](image resources).

 ### Step 5: Launch the instance.

 In the main portion of the screen, under the "Images" heading, click the "Launch" button for the "F18" image.
 In the resulting dialog, provide a name in the "Instance Name" field, and click the "Launch" button.